SkywardCoding/demo-repo/README.md

+# Demo
-# A simple demo repo for learning git and github.
+A simple demo repo for learning git and github.